Molesmalo/StarWarsMod4AirMash/Extensions-part2.md

 The first option would send a public message to everybody, the second only to team members, and the third only to the player you just killed.

-But as that's a sure recipe for getting vote-muted or ignored, we just use the bubble message.
-So, please avoid sending automated chat messages.
+But as that's a sure recipe for getting vote-muted or ignored, so we'll just use the bubble message.
+Please, please, please, avoid sending automated chat messages.
 Other users will not like it very much, and they will let you know this.

 &nbsp;